Caro mio ben: Composition

-"Caro mio Ben" was written ca. 1785 for a concert in London.
-The song express love to the extent that one's heart feels ill when alone.
+"Caro mio ben" was written c.
+1785 for a concert in London.
+The song expresses love to the extent that one's heart feels ill when alone.

 "Caro mio ben" is a soprano arietta, however low-voice versions of the song have been created.

 The song starts with a theme which is repeated twice, before moving to the second part, the climax of the song.
 Lastly, the piece returns to the theme for the conclusion.
 The song is intended to be sung at a slower tempo, Larghetto.
 "Caro mio ben", like many similar opera songs of the time, is written in a major key.
 The second iteration of the theme near the beginning is often reduced, from four phrases to three.